 Many BDSM players may use the terms rape play and consensual non-consent interchangeably, but as we discussed at the beginning, they are not the same thing.
 Rape play is just one small aspect of a CNC kink.
 Even those in a vanilla relationship may have that fantasy.

 For some victims of past abuse though, acting it out can be very therapeutic.
-To them CNC can have a bigger meaning.
+To them CNC BDSM can have a bigger meaning.
 It can be a way to relive the experience, knowing that they now have the power to make it stop.

 If you are going to engage in rape play with someone, make sure limits are clearly discussed/included in your contract or agreement.
 For example, vaginal rape may be acceptable, but anal may not be.